-This guide describes operation of the Automatic Call Distribution 2000 Feature Package on a Mitel Networks 5020 IP phone.
+This guide describes operation of the Automatic Call Distribution (ACD) 2000 Feature Package on a SUPERSET 4150 telephone set.
 For further information on ACD, see "What is Automatic Call Distribution".

 The displays shown throughout this guide are intended to be representative only.
 Certain displays on the sets may differ from those shown, usually based on what features or Class Of Service has been programmed into individual sets.